 Nomination and Election of the AdCom

-The Nominating Committee shall be reconstituted by the Society President on or before April 1 of each year.
-The Nominating Committee shall consist of a Chairperson and four or more members of the Society, of which two shall not be members of the AdCom.
+The Nominating Committee shall be reconstituted by the Jr. Past President.
+The Nominating Committee shall consist of a Chairperson and four or more members of the Society.
+Provision shall be made for nominating petitions from the Society membership to place a name or names on the ballot.

+For Society AdCom member election, individual voting members eligible to vote in such election may nominate candidates either by a written petition or by majority vote at a nomination meeting, provided such nominations are made at least 28 days before the date of election.
+The number of signatures required on a petition shall be determined in accordance with IEEE Bylaws and for the Reliability Society membership, signatures shall be required from at least 2% of eligible voters.

+Members shall be notified of all duly made nominations prior to the election.
+Prior to submission of a nomination petition, the petitioner shall have determined that the nominee named in the petition is willing to serve, if elected; evidence of such willingness to serve shall be submitted with the petition.

+Signatures can be submitted by signing and mailing a paper petition.
+The name of each member signing the paper petition shall be clearly printed or typed.
+For identification purposes of signatures on paper petitions, membership numbers or addresses as listed in the official IEEE membership records shall be included.
+Only original signatures on paper petitions shall be accepted.
+Facsimiles, or other copies of the original signature, shall not be accepted.

+The number of signatures required on a petition shall depend on the number of eligible Society voters, as listed in the official IEEE membership records at the end of the year preceding the election.
 A slate of nominees, including biographical information, for members-at-large vacancies of the AdCom shall be prepared by the Nominating Committee.
-When practical, the slate should contain more candidates than vacancies to be filled.
+In accordance with IEEE policy, the number of candidates on the ballot shall be at least 1.5 times the number of vacancies to be filled.
 Recommendations for such nominees shall be solicited by a letter to the Chairpersons of all Sub-Societies and Standing Committees.
-In addition, the Chairperson of the Nominating Committee shall cause to be published and distributed to the entire society membership a call for nominations; a nominating petition carrying a minimum of 12 names of Society members, excluding students, shall automatically place that nominee on the slate to be presented for vote.
+In addition, the Chairperson of the Nominating Committee shall cause to be published and distributed to the entire society membership a call for nominations; a nominating petition carrying a minimum of 2% of the of Society voting members, excluding students, shall automatically place that nominee on the slate to be presented for vote.
 Persons under paid contract to the Society shall not be eligible for election to the AdCom.

-The election to fill forthcoming vacancies of the AdCom members-at-large shall be by mail ballot to the full membership of the Society.
-The deadline for the return of ballots shall be not less than 30 calendar days after the actual date of mailing the ballots.
+The election to fill forthcoming vacancies of the AdCom members-at-large shall be conducted using standard IEEE procedures with ballots distributed to the full membership of the Society.
+The deadline for the return of ballots shall be not less than 30 calendar days after the actual date of distribution of the ballots.
 Election shall be based on the highest number of votes, taken in descending order until all vacancies are filled.
 Ties shall be broken by the AdCom.
 The Chairperson of the Nominating Committee shall send the names of such elected members to the Chairperson of the Technical Activities Board (TAB).

 The Society President each year shall issue instructions to the Chairperson of the Nominating Committee to insure an orderly progression and completion of the election procedures prior to October 1.
 Terms of the new elected AdCom members shall begin on the following January 1.